rbind/apreshill/content/post/2020-12-20-modern-blogdown/index.markdown

 This is where R Markdown enters the picture :tada:

+Blogdown allows you to create new two kinds of R Markdown posts that are knittable:

++ `.Rmd` 🧶 to `.html` or

++ `.Rmarkdown` 🧶 to `.markdown`

+Once knitted, both are then previewable in your Hugo site.

+{{% alert note %}}
+I used to agonize over which file extension to use.
+But now I am squarely in `.Rmarkdown` camp with [Maëlle](https://masalmon.eu/2020/02/29/hugo-maintenance/)- I like knitting to `.markdown` and wish this was easier in blogdown; see: https://github.com/rstudio/blogdown/issues/530
+{{% /alert %}}

-Hugodown allows you to create new `.Rmd` posts that are knittable (to `.md` files), then previewable in your Hugo site.
-Use the console to author a new `.Rmd` post; I'll name my post "hi-hugo":
+Use the console to author a new `.Rmarkdown` post; I'll name my post "hi-hugo":

 ```
-> hugodown::use_post(path = "post/hi-hugo")
+> blogdown::new_post(title = "Hi Hugo", ext = '.Rmarkdown')
-● Modify '/Users/alison/rscratch/test-hugodown/content/post/hi-hugo/index.Rmd'
 ```

 This takes the path to where you want your post to live, relative to the `content/` folder (so that piece of the path is assumed, rightly so!).
 In the Academic theme, the example site organizes blog posts into the `content/post/` folder, but the name of this folder varies across Hugo themes.